 As time passed, Chris, Brooke, and Monique all entered the dance competition circuit where networking began and new friendships blossomed.
 Brooke met Sonya Tayeh, before her days choreographing for FOX’s So You Think You Can Dance, and introduced her to Chris.
 While a friendship was instant, there also lingered a spark for partnership and soon after their initial meeting, Sonya moved out to San Francisco to work closely with Chris’ company.
 During the early 2000’s, the company thrived and included a wide variety of phenomenal dancers, including Melody Lacayanga (now a Dance Sessions faculty member).

 In 2004, Chris and Sonya took a watershed step and opened up The Dance Company of San Francisco’s summer program to outside quests thus creating the very first of The Dance Sessions.
 These guests were welcomed with open arms and have since become instrumental in The Dance Sessions’ growth as an event and as an experience.
 Dancer Stephanie Ruch, from Kansas City, was of this first wave and immediately found solace amidst her Sessions contemporaries.
 Her mentoring from Chris Jacobsen led to her becoming his assistant and ultimately led to her to be a Dance Sessions councilor and faculty member, along with her sister, Andi Abernathy.

-The stirring and exhilarating experience of The Dance Sessions has changed the lives of many attendees allowing them to view their beloved art form with a cleansed vigor and determined passion.
-The Dance Sessions continues to grow and welcome new members to its family with an unwavering focus on its original intention of creative honesty.
+The stirring and exhilarating experience of "SDS" has changed the lives of many attendees allowing them to view their beloved art form with a cleansed vigor and determined passion.
+Summer Dance Sessions continues to grow and welcome new members to its family with an unwavering focus on its original intention of creative honesty.